"Excellence through knowledge, Achievement through Commitment"

 DIVISION OF EDUCATIONAL PROGRAMS

 Pacific West College of Law had three (3) Educational and Learning Programs comprised of LEX GENESIS, LEX EXCELLENCE and LEX OMNI Program .
 Each Educational program comprised of different Degrees offered by Pacific West College of Law.
-LEX EXCELLENCE and LEX GENESIS (for the Juris Doctor and Bachelor of Science in Law Degree) and LEX OMNI (for the L.L.M in Tax, L.L.M in Environmental Law and Master of Arts in Law Degree)
+LEX EXCELLENCE and LEX GENESIS (for the Juris Doctor in Law Degree) and LEX OMNI (for the L.L.M in Tax and L.L.M in Environmental Law)

 PWCL GRADUATION REQUIREMENTS FOR THE JURIS DOCTOR DEGREE